Inconsistent India lose to England by 4 wickets, suffer 2nd defeat in ICC Women's WC | Sports-Games

 Meghna dismissed Sophia Dunkley (17) and Katherine Brunt (0) within a span of three balls in identical fashion -- caught behind by wicketkeeper Richa Ghosh.
 Earlier, in sharp contrast to India's performance against the West Indies in their last match when they rode on centuries from Mandhana and Harmanpreet Kaur to post 317 for 8, their highest total in the history of the showpiece event.

-Charlie Dean (4/23) was the pick of the bowlers for England while Anya Shrubsole also chipped in with two wickets as the Indians failed to build a decent partnership.
+Charlie Dean (4/23) was the pick of the bowlers for England while Anya Shrubsole also chipped in with two wickets as the Indians failed to build partnerships.

-Having suffered three defeats from as many matches so far, it is a must-win match for title holders and four-time champions England.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)